Getting chilly because you’re getting error code 223 from your Lennox® furnace?

 There could also be trouble with the switch itself, the inducer or the circuit board.

-Your furnace will let you know there’s something wrong with a red flash from its indicator light, which it uses to exhibit error codes.
+Your furnace will let you know there’s an issue with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

-You might notice fast flashes or an alternating slow flash as it repeats a fault code.
+You might see fast flashes or an alternating slow flash as it repeats a fault code.